fiftydinar/gidro-os/README.md

 - Remove fwupd testing remote
 - Disable "Enable 3rd party repos?" first-run prompt in Gnome Software
 - Integrate & separate image into triple-buffer & VRR variants
 - Find replacement for non-fuctioning OpenWeather extension for Fedora 39/Gnome 45, which comes around 17th October.
-Same applies for post-install extensions: Quick Close in Overview & Rounded Window Corners
 - Switch from nokmods build to main again when Fedora 39 gets building, as they will be the same, except nokmods will be removed